mboukabous/MLOps-personal-template/README.md

 - `docker run -p 127.0.0.1:8080:8080 ImageID`
 - Test it: `bash invoke.sh`

+## ECR

-## TODO: Add commands to deploy the container to AWS ECR from here (instead of Cloud9)
+- Deploy the container to AWS ECR using the commands in ECR
+- Fill in the deploy section in Makefile
+- TODO: auto creation of ECR using a scripts